tendermint/tendermint/tm-bench/README.md

 If its too fast, we wait until the one second mark ends.
 The transactions per second stat is computed based off of what ends up in the block.

-Each of the connections is running via a separate goroutine.
+Each of the connections is handled via two separate goroutines.

 ## Development